oktadev/okta-blog/_source/_posts/2021-08-13-reactive-java.md

 ### Using Both `publishOn` and `subscribeOn`

-When the `publishOn` and `subscribeOn` operators are used, the `subscribe` call accepts a consumer.
-The consumer will execute in the context selected by `publishOn`, which defines the scheduler for downstream processing, including the consumer execution.
-At first this might be confusing to understand, so check the following example:
+When the `publishOn()` and `subscribeOn()` operators are used, the `subscribe` call accepts a consumer.
+The consumer will execute in the context selected by `publishOn()`, which defines the scheduler for downstream processing, including the consumer execution.
+At first, this might be confusing to understand, so check the following example:

 ```java
 @Test